cdapio/hydrator-plugins/core-plugins/docs/File-batchsink.md

 Non-string fields will be converted to strings using their ``toString()`` Java method, so fields should be limited to the string, long, int, double, float, and boolean types.

+All types are supported when using the avro or parquet format.

 Properties
 ----------